 Introducing the Winners of Our First Annual WL Design 25 Awards

 Always ask the question: would John Dutton want it?

-Yellowstone ain’t Succession.
-The writing is more leaden, the characters more stock, the (melo)drama even more unrealistic.
+With Season 5 in full swing it’s abundantly clear that Yellowstone ain’t Succession.
+The writing is a bit more leaden, the characters more stock, the (melo)drama even more unrealistic.
 But the scenery reminds us that we here in the West live in the most glorious part of the world, and we’re not apologizing for indulging in the beautifully staged glimpse of the complicated Dutton family trying to maintain their legacy in the face of the march of progress.
 The best part of the series?
 The gear.
 The rough hewn clothes, the rugged stuff that makes even the most city slicker amongst us long to summon their inner cowboy.

 100 percent, no word of a lie we had this classic coat on the list before last week’s episode where Beth is seen wearing it.
 Frankly, it’s Jamie who could use its classic lines to man up a bit, but there’s no denying that the Packer screams rugged individualism.
 Nothing from Filson is cheap, but it almost never goes on sale and you’ll keep it forever—I still wear my Dad’s Double Mackinaw and it looks like it was just taken off the shelf. $975

 Is there anything better than a fire on the open range?
 Well, yes—a fire on the open range that’s easy to start and doesn’t risk burning your entire homestead down.
 So when you have the urge like Kayce (terrible spelling producers) and Monica to go out and, uhm, commune with nature, this is what you want to throw on your saddle.
 That’s where this cool little number from Solo comes in: it’s portable, makes lighting a breeze even for the biggest city slicker, and is self containedand they’re on sale right now.
 From $269.